ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

- ance  with this section shall be secured by a note and mortgage upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH  IS  HELD BY  THE MUNICIPALITY, or, in the case of a condominium, a note and mort- gage upon each of the [housing accommodations] CONDOMINIUM  UNITS  aided
+ ance  with this section shall be secured by a note and mortgage upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH  IS  HELD BY  THE MUNICIPALITY, or, in the case of a condominium, a note and mort-
- S. 2985--A  3
+ S. 2985--B  3

- by  such  loan,  or  in the case of a cooperative housing corporation, a note and mortgage upon the economic interest in such corporation of each tenant-shareholder aided by such loan, or upon  the  property  improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY, or upon both such economic interest or property; PROVIDED, HOWEVER, THAT ALL  OR  PART  OF ANY SUCH LOAN MAY BE UNSECURED IF NECESSARY TO SATISFY THE REQUIREMENTS OF ANY PARTICIPATING LENDER.
+ gage upon each of the [housing accommodations] CONDOMINIUM  UNITS  aided by  such  loan,  or  in the case of a cooperative housing corporation, a note and mortgage upon the economic interest in such corporation of each tenant-shareholder  aided  by  such loan, or upon the property improved, OTHER THAN ANY SUCH PROPERTY TITLE TO WHICH IS HELD BY THE MUNICIPALITY, or upon both such economic interest or property; PROVIDED, HOWEVER, THAT ALL OR PART OF ANY SUCH LOAN MAY BE UNSECURED IF  NECESSARY  TO  SATISFY THE REQUIREMENTS OF ANY PARTICIPATING LENDER.
 Such loan shall be repaid over  such  period  as the agency shall determine.
 In the case of a loan for rehabilitation of an  existing  multiple  dwelling  intended  to  be converted  to  a  condominium or cooperative form of ownership or a loan for the provision of infrastructure or for the provision of other  costs of construction for the development of one to four unit housing accommo- dations  or  a condominium or cooperative housing corporation, such note and mortgage may provide that the loan shall automatically be reduced to zero over a period of  owner-occupancy  of  the  housing  accommodations assisted  by  such  loan.
 In the case of a grant or loan made under this section for the purpose of providing rental housing for persons  of  low income  as  defined  in  section two of the private housing finance law, such loan or grant shall require a regulatory agreement with the  agency limiting  profits  and rentals charged.
 In the case of a loan made under this section for the purpose of providing rental housing for persons  of low income as defined in section two of the private housing finance law, such  note and mortgage may provide that the loan shall automatically be reduced to zero over a period of up to thirty years of compliance by the owner with a regulatory agreement with the agency limiting  profits  and rentals  charged.
 The repayment of any loan made in accordance with this section shall be made in such manner as may be provided in such note and mortgage in connection with such loan, and may authorize the owner, with the consent of the agency, to prepay the principal of the  loan  subject to such terms and conditions as therein provided.
 Such note and mortgage may  contain  such  other terms and conditions not inconsistent with the provisions of this article as the agency may deem necessary or desirable to carrying out the purposes and provisions of this  article  including, but not limited to, provisions concerning the repayment of the loan, the interest,  if  any,  thereon, and other charges in connection therewith.
  For purposes of this [section] ARTICLE, (1) the  term  "mortgage"  shall include  any  pledge or assignment of shares or assignment of a proprie- tary lease in a cooperative housing corporation  where  such  pledge  or assignment  is intended as security for the performance of an obligation and which imposes a lien on or affects title  to  such  shares  or  such proprietary  lease;  AND  (2) THE TERM "OWNER" SHALL MEAN AN INDIVIDUAL, PARTNERSHIP, CORPORATION OR OTHER ENTITY, INCLUDING A NON-PROFIT  COMPA- NY,  A  MUTUAL  COMPANY,  OR  A HOUSING DEVELOPMENT FUND COMPANY, HAVING RECORD OR BENEFICIAL TITLE IN FEE SIMPLE TO REAL PROPERTY OR THE  LESSEE THEREOF UNDER A LEASE HAVING A TERM OF AT LEAST FORTY-NINE YEARS.
   §  4.
 The general municipal law is amended by adding two new sections 696-e and 696-f to read as follows:
   § 696-E. CHARGES.
 A MUNICIPALITY, OR AN AGENCY, MAKING A LOAN OR GRANT PURSUANT TO THIS ARTICLE, MAY REQUIRE THE PAYMENT OF CHARGES BY AN OWNER IN CONSIDERATION FOR THE FINANCING, REGULATION, SUPERVISION AND AUDIT OF SUCH LOAN, OR FOR REGULATION, SUPERVISION AND AUDIT OF SUCH GRANT.
 SUCH CHARGES  SHALL  BE  PAID INTO THE TREASURY OF THE MUNICIPALITY REQUIRING THE CHARGES AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND  OF  ANY SUCH MUNICIPALITY.
+ S. 2985--B  4

   §  696-F.  SERVICING.
-AN AGENCY MAY MAKE PROVISION IN A  NOTE  AND  LOAN AGREEMENT  OR BY SEPARATE AGREEMENT FOR THE PERFORMANCE OF LOAN OR GRANT
- S. 2985--A  4

- SERVICING FUNCTIONS, INCLUDING, BUT NOT LIMITED TO, FUNCTIONS RELATED TO LENDING OR PROVIDING A GRANT  FOR  CONSTRUCTION,  AS  MAY  GENERALLY  BE PERFORMED BY AN INSTITUTIONAL LENDER.
+AN AGENCY MAY MAKE PROVISION IN A NOTE AND LOAN AGREEMENT OR BY SEPARATE AGREEMENT FOR THE PERFORMANCE OF LOAN OR  GRANT SERVICING FUNCTIONS, INCLUDING, BUT NOT LIMITED TO, FUNCTIONS RELATED TO LENDING  OR  PROVIDING  A  GRANT  FOR  CONSTRUCTION, AS MAY GENERALLY BE PERFORMED BY AN INSTITUTIONAL LENDER.
 SUCH AGENCY MAY ACT IN SUCH CAPAC- ITY  OR APPOINT OR CONSENT TO THE APPOINTMENT OF A FINANCIAL INSTITUTION OR OTHER QUALIFIED ENTITY, AS DETERMINED BY SUCH AGENCY, TO ACT IN  SUCH